pieterberg/Smartie-Sorter/documentation/design.md

 ### 3.1.
 Smartie Locations

-The locations of the sorted Smarties in the Sorted Smarties Collector component are similar to their locations in the Smartie chocolates' colour scheme that was presented in Figure 4.
+Figure 6 provides the sorted Smartie locations.
+The uncollated Smarties locations correspond with the Smartie colour scheme that was presented in Figure 4.

 <img src="../assets/design/sorting_locations/smartie_locations.png" alt="Smartie Locations" width="70%">

-Figure 6: The sorted Smartie locations
+Figure 6: The uncollated and collated sorted Smartie locations

 ### 3.2.
 M&M Locations

-The locations of the sorted M&M's in the Sorted Smarties Collector component are similar to their locations in the official M&M colour scheme that was presented in Figure 5.
-Since there are only 6 M&M colours, the final two locations in the Sorted Smarties Collector component are not used when sorting M&M's.
+Figure 6 provides the sorted M&M locations.
+The uncollated M&M locations correspond with the official M&M colour scheme that was presented in Figure 5.
+Since there are only 6 M&M colours, only the first 6 compartments of the Sorted Smarties Collector component are used.

 <img src="../assets/design/sorting_locations/m_and_m_locations.png" alt="M&M Locations" width="70%">

-Figure 7: The sorted M&M locations
+Figure 7: The uncollated and collated sorted M&M locations